entertainmenttechnology/Pokorny-MTEC2280_D01-Spring2026/assignments/FINAL.md

 * Final code submitted to GitHub as "FinalProject_title"
 * A short video sent via Discord documenting the project in action.
 (This does not need to be a fancy or high production video, but it should be of a quality that you can use within a portfolio.)
-* Project set up for live exhibition and playtesting at the beginning of our class on 12/17.
+* Project set up for live exhibition and playtesting at the beginning of our final class session.
 Since this is a physical computing class, you must be physically present and exhibit your project to receive full credit.

 ## Code Notes:
 * In-progress code should be consistently pushed to your GitHub repo.